vieravfg/The_Belly_Button_Dashboard/README.md

 - - -
 ## Results
-My github page with my completed assignment is the following: [The Belly Button Web]()
+My github page with my completed assignment is in the following link: [The Belly Button Web]()

 ![Page Picture](images/page.png)
 - - -